 It is remarkable that so much can be learned from microscopic analysis of material surfaces and how this information can be used to improve designs.
 Exposure to failure analysis, dislocations, and point defects as an undergraduate fascinated me and produced a strong curiosity in me about the structure of materials.
 This has led me to pursue a PhD in Materials Science and Engineering, and I would like to conduct my graduate work at Iowa State University.

-- Segue into your arguments for why you should be admitted to the specific program.
+- Segway into your arguments for why you should be admitted to the specific program.
 The focus should be on your academic preparation for graduate school and why you have chosen their program.
 It shouldn’t matter which topic you begin with.

 - For your academic preparation, you might highlight the following: